MyHush/SilentDragonAndroid/README.md

             alt="MyHushTeam's Reddit"></a>
 </p>

-SilentDragon Android is an Android frontend for the desktop SilentDragon that lets you send and receive shielded payments from your mobile phone.
-We are currently working on implementing Hush Lite Wallet and HushChat functionality, so follow us on Twitter or Mastodon to stay updated.
+SilentDragon Android is an Android frontend for the desktop [SilentDragon](https://github.com/MyHush/SilentDragon) or [SilentDragonLite](https://github.com/MyHush/SilentDragonLite) that lets you send and receive shielded payments from your mobile phone.
+We are currently working on implementing Lite Wallet and HushChat functionality on Android, so follow us on our [Twitter](https://twitter.com/MyHushTeam) or [Mastodon](https://fosstodon.org/@myhushteam) to stay updated.
 After this functionality is implemented, we are planning on making an F-Droid release.

 <img height=50% width=50% src="https://raw.githubusercontent.com/MyHush/SilentDragonAndroid/master/SDA.jpg">